pricej18/Continual_Learning_Clinic/README.md

-# Continual Learning: Interpretability and Analysis of Adversial Attacks
+# Continual Learning Interpretability:  Analysis of Adversial Attacks and Defense

 Implementation of a saliency map-based interpretability algorithm for use with the Incremental Task-Agnostic Meta-learning Approach (iTAML) and Random Path Selection for Incremental Learning (RPS), and Deep Generative